WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

     > b : the relation established by psychological identification

 Collins favors identity as a collection of characteristics; Random House focuses on a state of unique continuity; and Merriam Webster suggests both.
-What all eight definitions share is the notion that identity addresses continuity across contexts.
-Identity means that an entity can somehow be recognized in a later context as the same entity known from an earlier context:
+All eight definitions share the notion that identity addresses continuity across contexts.
+Identity means that a subject can somehow be recognized in a later context as the same subject known from an earlier context:

 -   Three definitions concentrate on the characteristics that allow this recognition (Collins 1, 2, and Merriam 2a);